-Subject to compliance with applicable securities laws and the applicable escrow restrictions, the Management Shareholders may sell some or all of their Common Shares in the future.
-See "Escrow Arrangements".
-No prediction can be made as to the effect, if any, such future sales of Common Shares will have on the market price of the Common Shares prevailing from time to time.
+Subject to compliance with applicable securities laws, the Management Shareholders may sell some or all of their Common Shares in the future.
+No prediction can be made as to the effect, if any, such future sales of Common Shares by the Management Shareholders will have on the market price of the Common Shares prevailing from time to time.
 However, the future sale of a substantial number of Common Shares by the Management Shareholders, or the perception that such sales could occur, could adversely affect prevailing market prices for the Common Shares.